 RSAT Administrators Meeting

-The 2019 Forum will host the annual Residential Substance Abuse Treatment (RSAT) Administrators Meeting.
+The 2019 Forum will host the annual Residential Substance Abuse Treatment (RSAT) Administrators Meeting on Wednesday, September 18 from 7:30 – 12:00PM.
 RSAT administrators and grant staff are encouraged to attend the full conference where there will be multiple workshops of interest.